-PLC or programmable logic controller is a small but powerful controller used to control an industrial process.
-Simply it read the input from the field devices the execute the logic by seeing in the program and write the output.
+PLC or programmable logic controller is a small but powerful computer used to control industrial devices.
+Simply it read the input from the field devices then execute the logic by seeing in the program and write the output.

 The International Electrotechnical Commission (IEC) has formed a unique standard for programming language as there are lots of difference between PLC manufacturer and IEC standard.

 IEC1131 is the standard for which larger manufacturers like Siemens and Allen Bradley help IEC and these two manufacturers have made other manufacturers follow them.

 IEC1131 has few sections which are listed below.

 Programming language types

 NAME OF THE MAJOR PLC BRANDS:

 For small size projects:

 There is no need for changing wiring for changes in the procedure you can do all by within software environment

 PLC hardware contains an indication of the fault and inside the software, you can find the actual place of the fault that is a very useful feature.